 MESSIAH BEN JOSEPH

-Is it the hiding place of the holy ark?
+Is it the resting place of the holy ark?
+No.

 The best-kept secret of Rabbinic Judaism is Messiah ben Joseph.
 If you love the Bible, you should get to know him.
 He will revolutionize your understanding of messianic prophecy.